Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

-A crypto wallet that's connected to the internet and ready to use anytime, with its private key stored on an online device (phone, browser extension, exchange).
-It's fast and convenient, ideal for everyday small transactions and interactions, but because the key is exposed to a networked environment, its hacking and theft risk is far higher than a cold wallet.
+A crypto wallet that's connected to the internet and ready to use anytime, with its <a href="/en/glossary/wallet-and-security/private-key/">Private Key</a> stored on an online device (phone, browser extension, exchange).
+It's fast and convenient, ideal for everyday small transactions and interactions, but because the key is exposed to a networked environment, its hacking and theft risk is far higher than a <a href="/en/glossary/wallet-and-security/cold-wallet/">Cold Wallet</a>.

 01 · What is this?

-A hot wallet is a crypto wallet whose private key is stored on an internet-connected device.
+A Hot Wallet is a crypto wallet whose Private Key is stored on an internet-connected device.
 Common forms include mobile wallet apps, browser-extension wallets (like MetaMask), and your account on an exchange.
 What they share: when signing a transaction, the private key operates in an environment that can reach the internet, so you can open it anytime, transfer anytime, and interact with DeFi protocols anytime.
 Hot refers to its online, ready-to-use state.
 That instant availability is its biggest advantage — and exactly where its risk comes from.

 02 · Why does it exist?